Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have combined to put up more than 63 points in five of 11 games this season.
+- Coastal Carolina has combined with its opponents to score more than 63 points in five of 11 games this season.

-- Northern Illinois' games have gone over 63 points in six of 13 chances this season.

 - The combined points per game average of the two teams, 71.9, is 8.9 points greater than Friday's over/under.